 The Adirondack Experience

-More than anything, life in the Adirondacks is about the thrill of the experience and in their new exhibit The Adirondack Experience, the Adirondack Museum beautifully illustrates Adirondack culture, from the Jon Rondeau's modest hermit cabin to Adirondack Great Camp style.
+More than anything, life in the Adirondacks is about the thrill of the experience, and in their new exhibit The Adirondack Experience, Adirondack culture is beautifully illustrated, from Jon Rondeau's modest hermit cabin to Adirondack Great Camp style.